netcell/nine-patch-phaser-plugin/README.md

 The plugin is written using ES6 and compiled with [Babel](babeljs.io) and [Browserify](http://browserify.org/), tested on Phaser 2.1.3 and Phaser 2.4.3.

+Feel free to follow me on twitter ([@netcell](https://twitter.com/netcell) and check out [my blog](http://anhnt.ninja)!

+## Download

+The source is available for download from [latest release](https://github.com/netcell/nine-patch-phaser-plugin/releases) by cloning the repository or download the files in `build` folder.
+Alternatively, you can install via:
+- [bower](http://bower.io/): `bower install --save nine-patch-phaser-plugin`

 ## Usage

 Simply download the `nine-patch-phaser-plugin.js` or `nine-patch-phaser-plugin.min.js` script from [latest release](https://github.com/netcell/nine-patch-phaser-plugin/releases) and include it on your page after including Phaser: